|

 5. Topographic Map Models

-There are many ways to make topographic map models Over the years, I’ve used stacked salad containers, clear overhead sheets, and playdough to create topographic maps.
+Over the years, I’ve created topographic maps using stacked salad containers, clear overhead sheets, and play dough.

 Using inexpensive craft foam, students can create a drawing of a topographic map and transfer it into a three dimensional model.